 The Newberry houses an extraordinary collection of maps and sources relating to the history and culture of travel.
 The geographical coverage is best for the Americas and Western Europe, but all regions of the world are well represented.
 These materials include maps, published texts, manuscripts, art and photography, and ephemera.
 The holdings for travel history and culture are also strongest for Europe and the Americas, from the sixteenth through the mid-twentieth century.

-Most of these resources may be accessed through the Newberry’s Online Catalog, the Newberry Library Cartographic Catalog or, through separately published specialized catalogs.
+Most of these resources may be accessed through the Newberry’s Online Catalog or through separately published specialized catalogs.
 Many of these materials came to the library as collections assembled by private collectors or corporate entities.
 Among the most important of these for the study of cartography, travel, and exploration are the Edward E. Ayer Collection, the Everett D. Graff Collection, the William B. Greenlee Collection, the Roger Baskes Collection, the Rand McNally Collection, the Gerald F. Fitzgerald Collection, the H. M. Gousha Collection, The General Drafting Collection, The Illinois Central Railroad Archives, and the Chicago, Burlington & Quincy Railroad Archives.

-Visit Catalogs and Guides to perform a quick search of our cartographic catalog, or visit our Cartographic Catalog directly to search over 75,000 records of maps and reference materials.
+Search the Online Catalog to locate maps, atlases, travel literature, and related reference materials.
 Browse Research Guides for subject-specific guides that introduce researchers to relevant materials in the Newberry’s collections; or go directly to Special Map Collections and Strengths or the Concise Bibliography of the History of Cartography.
 Descriptions of the Newberry’s cartographic collection are in a bibliographic guide, Cartography – Publications about the Newberry Library Collections.

 The Maps, Travel, and Exploration collection’s special strengths include:

 Maps, including separate maps and maps in series, books, and atlases

 Original manuscript maps, tracings, and photostats related to the exploration and settlement of the Americas, including a fine collection of portolan charts dating from the fifteenth into the seventeenth centuries.

 Atlases, with examples of all the great printed land and sea atlases from Ptolemy onwards and extensive holdings in nineteenth and twentieth century general, national, state, and county atlases.

 Maps of European regions and cities from the sixteenth through eighteenth century.